"How To" Manual For Clubs/Organizations

 • Tables in the Commons need to be reserved in advance in Student Life.

-• Campus recruiters, military recruitment, and employment opportunities are coordinated through the Educational Planning Center.
+• Campus recruiters, military recruitment, and employment opportunities are coordinated through the Career and Transfer Services.

 • Voter registration tables or drives are coordinated through the Executive Director of Auxiliary Campus Services.